MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/credential-chains.md

 ---
 title: Credential chains in the Azure Identity client library for JavaScript
-description: This article describes the DefaultAzureCredential and ChainedTokenCredential classes in the Azure Identity client library. ms.date: 09/10/2024 ms.topic: conceptual ms.custom: devx-track-js
+description: This article describes the DefaultAzureCredential and ChainedTokenCredential classes in the Azure Identity client library for JavaScript. ms.date: 09/10/2024 ms.topic: conceptual ms.custom: devx-track-js